CMadden8/MCO/README.md

 2) I've created 114 random users in the file

-3) I've the post counts and the week numbers random, as they might appear in reality
+3) I've made the post counts and the week numbers as random as they might appear in reality

+4) The file data is fetched with a get in userSelectionComponent - HttpClient automatically unsubscribes after first emit, so no need to unsubscribe

 ## The Bar Chart